 CCPM, an extension of CPM, is used by managers to prioritize critical resources.
 It emphasizes resource utilization in order to minimize lost productivity.
 In a construction site, for example, teams may have to wait for each other before proceeding with their tasks.

-CCPM focuses on resource management by ensuring the timely delivery of supplies to avoid disruptions during the progress of a project.
+CCPM focuses on resource management by ensuring the timely delivery of supplies to avoid disruptions during the progress of a task.
 When we speak of resources here, we mean what you need to complete your projects, such as office space, equipment, and teams.

-Project timing is everything and when creating schedules.
+Timing is everything and when creating schedules.
 CCPM allows project buffers to be placed in between critical tasks to ensure that nothing postpones the project and that deadlines are met as planned.